-Under the two first alternatives, especially the first, it is strange to have a very long and elaborate monetary policy meeting at instances with a Monetary Policy Report.
+Under the two first alternatives, especially the first, it is strange to have a very long and elaborate monetary policy meeting at instances with a monetary policy report.
 At these instances everything will be more or less finished and done already before the meetings and a short decision-making monetary policy meeting should suffice.

-The monetary policy framework and strategy as it is spelled out in CBC (2007) and partly also in the preface to the Monetary Policy Report need revisions and updating.
-The current formulations suggest that the Bank stabilize inflation at target as fast as possible.
-In practice the Bank aims at bringing inflation back to the target within the two-year horizon.
+The monetary policy framework and strategy as it is spelled out in Central Bank of Chile (2007) and partly also in the Preface to the monetary policy report need revisions and updating.
+The current formulations suggests that the Bank stabilize inflation at target as fast as possible.
+In practice the Bank aims at bringing inflation back to the target within the two year horizon.
 This gives some flexibility and the bank should define some criteria and methods for choosing among different policy alternatives.
-The two-year forecasting horizon is too short when the horizon for when inflation should be back at target is two years.
+The two year forecasting horizon is too short when the horizon for when inflation should be back at target is two years.
 Finally, the range around the inflation target is too narrow.
 But rather than widening the band I think you should just take it away.

 Transparency is not sufficient for accountability.
 There will also have to be someone who actually reviews the policies.
-Some central banks, therefore, on their own initiative or at the behest of their governments, undergo a detailed evaluation of monetary policy by outside experts.
-I think such a mechanism should be instituted also for the CBC.
+Some central banks therefore, on their own initiative or at the behest of their governments, undergo a detailed evaluation of monetary policy by outside experts.
+I think such a mechanism should be instituted also for the Central Bank of Chile.